shapeshed/jekyll.shapeshed.com/_posts/2009-03-24-megento_and_epdq_part_2.md

 ---
 layout: post
 title: Magento and ePDQ - Part 2
-excerpt: "Having successfully set up a Magento install I have now moved onto integrating ePDQ with Magento.
+description: "Having successfully set up a Magento install I have now moved onto integrating ePDQ with Magento.
 I discovered there is no off the shelf gateway available for ePDQ so I had to write my own. "
 categories: [ePDQ, Magento]
 ---